socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/staging-instructions.md

 ## 5. Frequently Asked Questions (FAQ’s)
 ### How long will the Staging Process last?

-The Staging Process will be iterative in nature and will continue until around the end of the year (2023).
+The Staging Process will be iterative in nature and will continue indefinitely.
 Please see [Step 3](#3-resolving-error-messages) above for more information.

 The Staging Environment will continue to remain live even after the Production Environment is launched.
 It will be a place for continued testing to take place in a CJIS-compliant capacity.